-A participant with an account balance greater than \$5,000 can elect to receive a lump-sum amount or in partial distributions or installment payments equal to the value of the participant's vested interest in his or her account.
-If a participant's Plan account balance is at least \$1,000, but not more than \$5,000, the participant's vested account balance will be rolled over into an individual retirement account established by the Plan if the participant does not elect, within time frames established by the Plan administrator, to receive a lump-sum cash distribution or to make a direct rollover.
-The Plan provides for automatic lump-sum distribution for participants who terminate employment with a vested account balance of less than \$1,000.
+A participant with an account balance greater than \$5,000 can elect to receive a lump sum amount, partial distributions or installment payments equal to the value of the participant's vested interest in his or her account.
+If a participant's Plan account balance is at least \$1,000, but not more than \$5,000, the participant's vested account balance will be rolled over into an individual retirement account established by the Plan if the participant does not elect, within time frames established by the Plan administrator, to receive a lump sum cash distribution or

+MARRIOTT INTERNATIONAL, INC. PROFIT SHARING, RETIREMENT AND SAVINGS, PLAN AND TRUST NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2008 to make a direct rollover.
+The Plan provides for automatic lump sum distribution for participants who terminate employment with a vested account balance of less than \$1,000.